bazel-contrib/SIG-rules-authors/go-tutorial.md

 Keeping go.mod updated allows us to either use go directly or bazel to build and run the code.

-We now need to update the Bazel import, and the easiest way to do this is to run gazelle again.
+We now need to update the Bazel import, and the easiest way to do this is to run gazelle.

 ```bash
 $ bazelisk run //:gazelle-update-repos
 $ bazelisk run //:gazelle
 ```

-The first bazel command updates deps.bzl file.
+The first bazel command updated the deps.bzl file.
 The second command updates the BUILD.bazel file in pkg/word.
 Below is the diff of the updates.